icedream/go-dectalkdapi/README.md

 In order to use this library you need a fully working copy of the DECtalk DAPI SDK.

-This library is able to target the DECtalk 5.0 DAPI on Windows and Linux through cross-compiling.
+This library is able to target the DECtalk 4.61 or 5.0 DAPI on Windows and Linux through cross-compiling.
 If you do not have a copy of DECtalk's files for DAPI, a modernized copy of the DECtalk 5.0 beta source tree is available at https://github.com/dectalk/dectalk which you can compile yourself.

 If you want to cross-compile for Windows 32-bit (as some copies of the SDK only